 Hit each Muscle 2x Per Week

-It seems that people are starting to realize that hitting each muscle group 2x per week is much more effective than 1.
-By working a given muscle group twice as frequently you can literally double your progress.
+If you’re after quick increases in muscle size then hitting each muscle group twice per week will lead to a much faster rate of muscle gain.
 I like to have one day per week where I really hit a muscle group hard with tons of volume.
-And another day where I backoff on the volume a little bit.
+And another day where I back off on the volume a little bit.
 Here is how I like to set it up.

 Monday – Chest and Triceps